RasmusTr/Pacman-Programming-/README.md

 ```
 /src
-  /modules        # Contains modules for field generation and enemy logic
+  /movement_player_ghost.py   # enemy logic and play controll
+  /create_Labyrinth           # generation of the recursive semi-random labyrinth
-  /assets         # Images, icons, and videos
+  /assets                     # Images, and Giv for README
+  /bilder                     # Folder contains all the player and ghost images
+  /pos_player_ghosts          # calculation the position of the player and ghost according to its position
 main.py           # Main program that starts the game
 README.md         # This file
 ```